josuehfa/System/README.md

 ### Integrated Scenario with Local and Global Path Planning

-Running the system considering the costs and risks related to collision with other aircraft and access to dangerous areas.
+Running the system considering the costs and risks related to a collision with other aircraft and access to dangerous areas.

 - Legend:
     - ![#000](https://via.placeholder.com/15/000/000000?text=+)  : Path planned